virajrathod/2019-dataviscourse-homework/hw5C/readme.md

         styles.css
         assets/
         data/
-        	fifa-matches.csv # use this for the hacker version fifa-matches.json # use this for the normal version fifa-tree.csv
+        	fifa-matches-2018.csv # use this for the hacker version fifa-matches-2018.json # use this for the normal version fifa-tree-2018.csv
         figs/
         	# figures / videos used in the description
         	# irrelevant for the project